+People avoid holiness to pursue happiness not knowing that the two are one.
 So there’s the key.
 The battle for this true holy-happiness is a daily spiritual battle for the faith to choose the right happiness.

-To return to that same podcast episode, Piper well summarized the daily faith-battle of the happy-holiness: “When we say God is most glorified in you when you are most satisfied in him, we are saying the essential warfare of holiness, or sanctification, is the warfare to be satisfied in God.”
+To return to that same podcast episode, Piper well summarized the daily faith-battle of this happy-holiness: “When we say God is most glorified in you when you are most satisfied in him, we are saying the essential warfare of holiness, or sanctification, is the warfare to be satisfied in God.”